cwwojin/nemo_asr/README.md

 - exit : type 'n' for shutdown of the node.
 ## Publishing Topics
 - /speech_recognition : (String) Speech recognition result
-## Using Pre-trained NeMo models
-* Currently, English and Korean is supported.
-* To change the model, edit "src/utils/agent.py"
 # 2. Prerequisites
 * Tested on python=3.8.10
 ### Dependencies